Updated · Jan 27, 2023

 Some bad practices:

 - DNS pollution or DNS cache poisoning is among the most popular DNS attacks.
 It happens as a result of a spoofing attack, an interference aiming to alter information such as an IP address.
 As a result, a certain DNS request gets directed to that altered source.
-The attacker can modify the response to the DNS query and ultimately redirect the traffic to your domain name for their own profit, to gather sensitive details or simply to harm your website’s reputation.
+The hacker can modify the response to the DNS query and ultimately redirect the traffic to your domain name for their own profit, to gather sensitive details, or simply to harm your website’s reputation.
 As a precaution, you should consider enabling the DNSSEC extensions for your domain DNS zone.
 The method uses digital signatures ensuring the authenticity of a DNS response to a query.
 In case a message cannot be validated, your browser will not display the requested page.
 To enable these, you need to refer to your DNS provider for instructions.

-- DNS resource exhaustion attacks – DNS resource utilization till the point where the targeted resource or service is completely exhausted and needs to be stopped or rebooted.
+- DNS resource exhaustion attacks - DNS resource utilization till the point where the targeted resource or service is completely exhausted and needs to be stopped or rebooted.
 Bandwidth, memory, CPU are some of the most targeted resources in question.
-The harm – while there’s a load of malicious requests to the DNS server which fill up the cache, the time for resolution to other requests also increases.
+The harm - while there’s a load of malicious requests to the DNS server which fill up the cache, the time for a resolution to other requests also increases.
 Such attacks are especially unpleasant for internet service providers (ISP).

 - DNS leaks are a real threat to our online safety and anonymity.
 All our online activity is logged by our ISP and so our privacy is exposed when such leaks occur.
 As a precaution, you should consider a VPN solution.
 Make sure you perform a DNS leak test first.